rdmorganiser/rdmo-docs/docs/plugins/index.md

 Then users can add an integration to their projects, which requires setting the repo in the form `<user>/<repo>` the tasks from RDMO are send to.

-Additionally, but probably only if the project in RDMO is also managed by RDMO savy staff, a secret can be added to enable GitHub to communicate to RDMO when an issue has been closed.
+Additionally, but probably only if the project in RDMO is also managed by RDMO staff, a secret can be added to enable GitHub to communicate to RDMO when an issue has been closed.
 For this to work, a webhook has to be added at `https://github.com/<user>/<repo>/settings/hooks`.
 The webhook has to point to `https://<your rdmo url>/projects/<project_id>/integrations/<integration_id>/webhook/`, the content type is `application/json` and the secret has to be exactly the secret entered in the integration.

 ## Examples of how to install plugins